Obturator artery: Structure

-Outside the pelvis

 After passing through the obturator canal and outside of the pelvis, the obturator artery divides at the upper margin of the obturator foramen, into an anterior branch and a posterior branch of the obturator artery which encircle the foramen under cover of the obturator externus.

+Anterior branch

 The anterior branch of the obturator artery is a small artery in the thigh and runs forward on the outer surface of the obturator membrane and then curves downward along the anterior margin of the obturator foramen.

 It distributes branches to the obturator externus, pectineus, adductors, and gracilis muscle, and anastomoses with the posterior branch and with the medial femoral circumflex artery.

+Posterior branch

 The posterior branch of the obturator artery is a small artery in the thigh and follows the posterior margin of the foramen and turns forward on the inferior ramus of the ischium, where it anastomoses with the anterior branch.

 It gives twigs to the muscles attached to the ischial tuberosity and anastomoses with the inferior gluteal artery.
 It also supplies an articular branch which enters the hip-joint through the acetabular notch, ramifies in the fat at the bottom of the acetabulum and sends a twig along the ligament of head of femur (ligamentum teres) to the head of the femur.

 The blood supply to the femoral head and neck is enhanced by the artery of the ligamentum teres derived from the obturator artery.
 In adults, this is small and doesn't have much importance, but in children whose epiphyseal line is still made of cartilage (which doesn't allow blood supply through it), it helps to supply the head and neck of the femur on its own.

 The articular branch is usually patent until roughly 15 years of age.
 In adults it does not provide enough blood supply to prevent avascular necrosis in upper femur fractures.